MegaChibisX/MegaMan-Unity-8Bit-Engine/README.md

 Check out the Manual.pdf file to get a better idea of what this project is like and how it works.

+To simply check out the game, without having to use Unity, you can find the Windows and Mac builds here: https://github.com/MegaChibisX/MegaMan-Unity-8Bit-Engine-ButOnlyTheGame

 ## Contact
 If you have any questions, you can find me in the following places.